How the investments are managed

 - Prevailing culture and ethics of the Board and management team

-- Expected return on investment greater than Remgro’s internal hurdle rate
+- Expected return on investment in excess of Remgro’s internal hurdle rate

 - Environmental footprint of the enterprise